Prospective Graduates & Information

 The year-round calendar of lectures provides students with access to a diverse mix of renowned artists and scholars encouraging artistic discourse, and leading studio critiques and workshops.
-Among the visiting artists include Paul Mpagi Sepuya, Wafaa Bilal, Julian Hoeber, Marlene McCarty, Mark Scala, Stanley Wolukau-Wanambwa, Nicole Eisenman, Amanda Ross-Ho, Chris Wiley, The Propeller Group, Jaap Blonk, Art Werger and Bethany Collins, among others.
-Visit here for this year’s calendar.
+Among the visiting artists include Paul Mpagi Sepuya, Wafaa Bilal, Julian Hoeber, Marlene McCarty, Mark Scala, Stanley Wolukau-Wanambwa, Amanda Ross-Ho, The Propeller Group, Art Chantry, Jaap Blonk, Art Werger, Bethany Collins, Ghada Amer, and Mark Dion, among others.

 Artists in Residence

 Every two years, an artist is invited to teach and work at the school as a part of the Welch artist-in-residence program.
 Recent artists-in-residence have included Radcliffe Bailey and João Enxuto with Erica Love.

 In the past few years, the school has partnered with influential art organizations such as the Mid-South Sculpture Alliance, the Southern Graphics Council International Conference, BURNAWAY, Art Papers, CENCIA, Atlanta Celebrates Photography, and the High Museum of Art.
 Artists brought to campus through these partnerships include Cheryle Pope, Pixy Liao, Deborah Bright, Radcliffe Bailey, Ghada Amer, Mark Dion, Constant Dullart, and Marilyn Minter.
 Each semester the school also hosts a big, multi-floor and multi-disciplinary MFA Open Studio party that highlights the graduate work and program during which the local art community can engage the spaces and learn more about the MFAs’ practices.